-The current topographic features in the project area include the GIWW, Shell Canal, Minor Canal, adjacent tributaries and bayous, natural ridges, Native American earthworks/mounds, existing levees, agricultural fields, and mixed-use areas.

-Direct and indirect impacts to the land features within the Project Area could occur as a result of disturbance from machinery/vehicle operation.
-However, impacts would be temporary, minor and limited to the survey and boring period only.
+The current topographic features in the project area include the GIWW, Lake Salvador, adjacent tributaries and bayous, natural ridges, Native American earthworks/mounds, existing levees, agricultural fields, and mixed-use areas.
+Direct and indirect impacts to the land features within the Project Area could occur as a construction of levee features would permanently alter the landscape.

-1.3.6.5 Soil and Sediment
+1.3.6.5 Seil and Sediment

 The study area lies entirely within the south-central region of the Mississippi River Delta Plain.
 It falls within two major land resource areas (MLRAs): MLRA 131 and MLRA 151.
 MLRA 131, the Southern Mississippi River Alluvium, makes up about 29 percent of the study area.
 MLRA 151, the Gulf Coast Marsh, makes up the remaining 71 percent of the study area.
 The soils formed from sediments deposited by former channels of the Mississippi River and its distributaries on the Atchafalaya and Lafourche Delta Complex.
 Loamy soils are dominant on the high and intermediate parts of the natural levees, and clayey soils are dominant on the lower parts of the natural levees and in backswamps.
 Elevations range from about 14 feet above mean sea level along the natural levee of Bayou Terrebonne in the northern part of the study area to about five feet below sea level in the former marshes and swamps that have been drained.
-Borings and CPTs are needed to facilitate the design of the levees and accompanying structural features.
-The CPTs would be performed to an approximate depth of between 80 feet and 125 feet below the ground and holes would have an approximately 1.50-inch diameter.
-No material would be removed during this process and holes would close on their own with no adverse effect to the existing soil.